CodeTaste: Can LLMs Generate Human-Level Code Refactorings?

 \subsection{Notation and Definitions}

 We introduce the notation to describe test suites of codebases, changes to codebases in the form of patches, static analysis rules, and derived metrics.

 \paragraph{Test Suites} A codebase $R$ is a collection of code files.
-On any codebase $R$, a set of tests $T$ can be used to check the correctness of the applied patch. {\mathrm{exec}} Executing a test suite $T$ of repository $R$ runs a total number of tests $|T|$ and returns $\myexec_R(T) = (P_R, F_R)$ a count of passing tests $P_R$ and failing tests $F_R$.
+On any codebase $R$, a set of tests $T$ can be used to check the correctness of the code files. {\mathrm{exec}} Executing a test suite $T$ of repository $R$ runs a total number of tests $|T|$ and returns $\myexec_R(T) = (P_R, F_R)$ as counts of passing tests $P_R$ and failing tests $F_R$.
 If execution of the test suite fails unexpectedly, \eg{} due to a crash, we set $(P_R, F_R) = (0, 0)$.

 \paragraph{Codebases and Patches} Following the notation of \citet{mundler2024code}, patches $X$ are collections of line changes to files, and $R \circ X$ denotes codebase $R$ after applying patch $X$.
 In this case, the human-authored \emph{base state} is $R$.
 The developer written \emph{golden patch} is denoted $X^{*}$, and the corresponding \emph{golden state} is $R \circ X^{*}$.